refraction-ray/refraction-ray.github.io/_posts/2020-08-12-Math behind REINFORCE.md

 1. (Enviroment aspect) The next state is only determined by the last state and the action: $$P(s_{t+1}\vert s_t, a_t)$$.
 2. (Agent aspect) The action is only determined by current state: $$\pi_\theta(a_t\vert s_t)$$.
 3. (Enviroment aspect) The reward in each step is only determined by the current state, the current action, or, at most the next state: $$r_t = r(s_t, a_t, s_{t+1})$$.
-(This requirement is the key for everything in the way of this post, otherwise non-Markovian reward makes every line of this post invalid.)
+(This requirement is the key for everything in this post, otherwise non-Markovian reward makes every line of this post invalid.
+However, one can always argue that by combining recent states in a history window, the integrated state and reward follow Markovian requirements as listed here.)

 The total reward is defined as $$R=\sum_{t=0}^{T-1} r_t$$.
 The formula in this post has finite time cutoff  $$T$$, but all formulas are easily generalized to $$T\rightarrow\infty$$ case.